Asian Mother Gives Birth to Non-Asian Babies

 As with many new technologies, the law is struggling to catch up with a complex situation.
 The parents who gave birth to the babies fought in court to determine who custody of the children should go to.
 In the process, a new term was invented: The gestational mother (as opposed to the genetic mother).
 New York ruled in favor of the genetic mother but stopped short of ruling that a gestational mother has no rights to a baby they carried.

 If a fertility clinic mishap caused you emotional distress, you are entitled to recover damages.
-Talk to the Tampa medical malpractice attorneys at Masterson, Hoag & Smith today to set up a free consultation.
+Talk to the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. today to set up a free consultation.